 Contrary to many think, maintaining a personal website is neither difficult nor expensive.
 Unfortunately, creating a website is approached as a “technology problem” to be solved.
 Projects are coloured from the beginning by enthusiasms for or fear for HTML, CSS and other fancy jargon — when it doesn’t have to be so.

 In this talk, I will discuss why academics should have a personal website.
-I will also guide you through designing a website and hosting it with a live hands-on example.
-I will use Owlstown for the demonstration.
+I will also guide through designing a website and hosting it with a live hands-on example using Owlstown.

 Here are some example sites.